Stable Backward Diffusion Models that Minimise Convex Energies

 \subsection{Related Work from an Application Perspective}

 Now that we have demonstrated the applicability of our model to digital images we want to discuss briefly its relation to other existing theories in the context of image processing.

-As mentioned in \Sref{sec:app:grey:global}, applying the global model -- with $\bm{\tilde{W}} = \bm{1}\bm{1}\transpose$ -- is identical to histogram equalisation (a common formulation can e.g. be found in \cite{GW06}).
+As mentioned in \Sref{sec:app:grey:global}, applying the global model -- with the entries of $\bm{\tilde{W}}$ representing the grey value frequencies -- is identical to histogram equalisation (a common formulation can e.g. be found in \cite{GW06}).
 Furthermore, there exist other closely related histogram specification techniques -- such as \cite{SC97,NS14a,NWC13} -- which can have the same steady state.
 If we compare our evolution with the histogram modification flow introduced by Sapiro and Caselles \cite{SC97}, we see that their flow can also be translated into a combination of repulsion among grey-values and a barrier function.
 However, in \cite{SC97} the repulsive force is constant, and the barrier function quadratic.
 Thus, they cannot be derived from the same kind of interaction between the $v_i$ and their reflected counterparts as in our paper.